xorgxx/NeoxMakeBundle/Doc/MakeSortable.md

       - button : # Optional : can use or not
-          label  : "Add"                                   # name of your translation [messages].form.view.label = message are domain use by default to translate action : # Optional : custom action !!! you can use any path CRUD or what ever you want pathName : "replace_content"                # name of your route, twig will use it to generate url params   : { "id" : "id", "slug" : "slug" }   # it wil loop on item [entity] and key : [post.id]
+          label  : "Add"                                   # name of your translation [messages].form.view.label = message are domain use by default to translate action : # Optional : custom action !!! you can use any path CRUD or what ever you want
+            type: button # form | a | button if you need a button you can use it like this. type: a for <a> tag or type: form for form tag pathName : "replace_content"                # name of your route, twig will use it to generate url params   : { "id" : "id", "slug" : "slug" }   # it wil loop on item [entity] and key : [post.id]
           # frame : "bar"                                 # it will add on frame in advance mode !!